wpmetabox/docsv2/docs/extensions/mb-custom-post-type.md

   <TabItem value="post type" label="Post types" default>

 This is the list of post types that are connected with the taxonomy.
-Simply select the post types you want to connect to the taxonomy.
+Select the post types you want to connect to the taxonomy.

 ![post types settings](https://i.imgur.com/MQCmchM.png)